 There are a couple of ways you can save money by being an environmentally conscious business.
 Why not go paperless, whether this is for emails, invoices, or bookkeeping?
 With the current water shortage in South Africa, encourage your employees to use water conservatively and fix any leaking taps as soon as you become aware of them.
 You may think these small changes do not make a big difference in your bottom line, but consider this: Brian Wilkinson, CEO of Green Building Council of South Africa (GBCSA), says a green building on average saves 25% in electricity.
-These energy efficient solutions may also help you qualify for tax incentives, which work on the basis of quantifiable energy that you save expressed as kilowatt-hours (kWh).
-For each kWh that you save, you could get up to R0.45 tax relief.

 #5 – Use your office space wisely

 Office space can be very pricey – especially if you want a prime spot that’s accessible to a large customer base.
 Make sure that the space you rent is suitable for a small business and that subleasing doesn’t go against your own lease agreement.
 A shared workspace will also save you a substantial amount on utilities.
 For example, The Bureaux Flexible Work Habitats offer a desk space for R1,850 per month and it includes necessities like electricity, water, and Wi-Fi connection.